kaleliguray/kodluyoruzBootcamp/graduation project/README.md

 # Graduation Project

 There are two different projects Which are my graduation project in the repo.
 One of them is a *core java project*.
 In this project I tried to make a **"Caesar Encryption"**.
 The other one is a *spring boot project*.
 I wanted to create a **"Lesson Automation System"**.
 At the below I explained which dependency I used and how I coded the project.
-Also I put a sql-uml diagram in the project folder.Thus; you may see how I designed my relation between entitys clearly.
+Also I put a sql-uml diagram(name = "Lesson.pdf" inside = "lessons") in the project folder.Thus; you may see how I designed my relation between entitys clearly.

 ## Technical Stack